Encouragement for Trusts in Canada

 The Ordinariate welcomes all who respond to its missionary outreach: Anglicans in full communion, former Protestants and unbelievers, Catholic reverts, former members of other world religions, and faithful cradle Catholics.
 All must be ready to embrace the radical Christian discipleship the Ordinariate fosters.

 This discipleship is lived through our English Patrimony, not in a casual or half-hearted way.
-Founding a paraordinariate Trust—and potentially a parish in the future—requires dedication to a mission that may not come to fruition within one’s lifetime.
+Founding a Trust—and potentially a parish in the future—requires dedication to a mission that may not come to fruition within one’s lifetime.

 The Ordinariate is outward-facing and evangelistic, committed to the conversion of hearts and souls.
 It is not a refuge for disaffected Catholics or a retreat from the world.
 Rather, it offers a beautiful way to live the saving Gospel of Jesus Christ and to build up the Kingdom.
 Think of the Ordinariate as a choir: each member must learn their part and sing it well, bringing it into harmony with the whole.
 We reject division or conflict within the Church.